heetch/confita/README.md

 }
 ```

 By default, all fields are optional.
-With the `required` option, if a key is not found confita will return an error.
+With the required option, if a key is not found then Confita will return an error.

 ```go
 type Config struct {